csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 In this section, we look at heuristics for the 8-puzzle, in order to shed light on the nature of heuristics in general.

 The 8-puzzle was one of the earliest heuristic search problems.
-As mentioned in Sec- tion 3.2, the object of the puzzle is to slide the tiles horizontally or vertically into the empty space until the configuration matches the goal configuration (Figure 3.28).
+As mentioned in Section 3.2, the object of the puzzle is to slide the tiles horizontally or vertically into the empty space until the configuration matches the goal configuration (Figure 3.28).

 The average solution cost for a randomly generated 8-puzzle instance is about 22 steps.
 The branching factor is about 3.
 (When the empty tile is in the middle, four moves are possible; when it is in a corner, two; and when it is along an edge, three.)
 This means that an exhaustive tree search to depth 22 would look at about 322 ≈ 3.1× 1010 states.
 A graph search would cut this down by a factor of about 170,000 because only 9!/2 =